MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/08-Communication-Email-SMS.md

 <!-- markdownlint-disable MD041 -->

-Integrating Azure Communication Services' phone calling capabilities into a custom Line of Business (LOB) application offers several key benefits to businesses and their users:

-- Enables seamless and real-time communication between employees, customers, and partners, directly from within the LOB application, eliminating the need to switch between multiple platforms or devices.
-- Enhances the user experience and improves overall operational efficiency.
-- Facilitates rapid problem resolution, as users can quickly connect with relevant support teams or subject matter experts quickly and easily.
+In addition to phone calls, Azure Communication Services can also be used to send email and SMS messages.
+This can be useful when you want to send a message to a customer or other user directly from the application.

 In this exercise, you will:
-- Explore the phone calling feature in the application.
+- Explore how email and SMS messages can be sent from the application.
-- Walk through the code to learn how the phone calling feature is built.
+- Walk through the code to learn how the email and SMS functionality is implemented.

-### Exploring the Phone Calling Feature
+### Exploring the Email Feature

-1. In the [previous exercise](/microsoft-cloud/dev/tutorials/openai-msgraph-acs/?tutorial-step=5) you created an Azure Communication Services (ACS) resource and started the database, web server, and API server.
-This included adding an ACS phone number into the project's `.env` file.
+1. In a [previous exercise](/microsoft-cloud/dev/tutorials/openai-msgraph-acs/?tutorial-step=5) you created an Azure Communication Services (ACS) resource and started the database, web server, and API server.
+This included adding an ACS email address, customer email address, and customer phone number into the project's `.env` file.

 1. Go back to the browser (*http://localhost:4200*), locate the datagrid, and select **Contact Customer** followed by **Call Customer** in the first row.